Tool Learning 1 - Use Fuzzilli on Real Targets

 $ swift package init --type executable --name helloworld #swift build --init

-So the executable swift package called helloworld will be generated in this folder.
+An executable Swift package called helloworld will be generated in this folder.

 Fuzzilli in Docker (Optional)

-The part can be referred to this document, available docker image can be found here.
+For this part, refer to this document.
+An available Docker image can be found here.

 Install Rust (Optional)